Mr Charles Roos

 Mr Shaw has experience in science, education, public relations and marketing.
 He is currently the Communications Manager for Plant & Food Research and studying part-time towards his MBA at AUT University.
 Mr Shaw was also the recipient of a 2016 NZSTA Study Award and will be completing the Institute of Directors Essentials of Governance Programme.

 Mr Shaw has lived on the North Shore since 2005 and together with his wife Katrina has four children.
 Twho of which are currently attending Rangitoto College, a son in Year 11 and a daughter in Year 13.

 Dr Ameer Ali is a construction industry professional qualified as a Chartered Quantity Surveyor, Chartered Construction Manager, Accredited Mediator, Adjudicator and Arbitrator.
 He has worked in the construction industries in the United Kingdom and Malaysia and is now a Senior Lecturer at Massey University.

 His wife, Nazimah, lectures in Food Science at AUT University, and they have four children.
-They are all two years apart at school with three attending Rangitoto College and one still to come.
+They are all two years apart at school with two attending Rangitoto College and once still to come.
 Trying to keep up with his children, he swims every day.

 Ms Sylvia Heywood

 Ms Heywood is the Academic Manager at Professional IQ College.
 She has worked in the New Zealand tertiary education sector for the last 16 years.
 She holds a Postgraduate Diploma in Business Management from Massey University and a Diploma in Training Management gained in the UK.
 She has a strong quality assurance background and is passionate about education and training.

 Ms Heywood's daughter is married and lives in Australia.
 Ms Heywood is married to James who is an Electrician at Downer New Zealand.
 They have lived on the North Shore for the last 13 years and enjoy hosting international students.

 Mr Rodney Knight